 Flash-forward, a few months after the “muumuu incident” and I was so big that going from the bed to the bathroom to vomit each night (yes, I enjoyed that particular side effect of pregnancy up till my 32nd week) was such an ordeal, that I pulled the “royalty” card of yore and told friends and family alike that I was going into “seclusion” until after the birth.

 I’m surprised I didn’t send out an engraved announcement about my “seclusion” although I hardly felt like a Queen, but instead more like a vomiting, flatulent, Prairie woman.
 Still, one day, I called my mom up.
-I had come to an
+I had come to an important decision.

 “Hi, Mom.
 Listen, I can’t fit into any of my maternity clothes anymore, and besides, the heartburn makes anything that is constricting in any way too uncomfortable.
 You don’t by any chance still have that muumuu?”
 I asked.